tejarshaarigila/FedAF/README.md

 ## Overview

 Federated Learning enables collaborative model training across decentralized devices holding local data, without exchanging the data itself.
-This framework allows researchers to compare FedAF and FedAvg in terms of performance and efficiency.
+This framework allows to compare FedAF and FedAvg in terms of performance and efficiency.

 ## Features